sxyazi/yazi/CONTRIBUTING.md

 ## Communication
 - Discord Server (English mainly): https://discord.gg/qfADduSdJu
 - Telegram Group (Chinese mainly): https://t.me/yazi_rs
+- For general discussion, use the [Discussions](https://github.com/sxyazi/yazi/discussions) section.

 Thank you for your interest in contributing to Yazi!